hyeonjeong1/cutnpeel/README.md

   * **Applicability** : CutNPeel is successfully applicable to lossless graph compression and interesting pattern discovery.

 ## Code
-The source code used in the paper is available at
+The source code used in the paper is available at TBD